 - Time Diversification: Investing over an extended period instead of putting all the money in the market at once can mitigate the impact of short-term market fluctuations.

-While diversification can reduce risk, it does not eliminate it entirely, nor does it guarantee profits.
+While diversification helps manage risk, it cannot eliminate all risks, nor does it guarantee profits.
 The performance of a diversified portfolio will depend on the performance of the individual assets and the interactions between them.
 Proper diversification requires careful analysis, consideration of financial goals, risk tolerance, and periodic rebalancing as market conditions change.

 Also Read: A Comparison of Long-Term and Short-Term Strategies